Kirankumarseven/House-Sales-in-King-County-USA-/README.md

 # About the Dataset
 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
-It was taken from here.
-It was also slightly modified for the purposes of this course.

 # Variable	Description
 * id	A notation for a house
 * date	Date house was sold